Roberto14/Roberto14/README.md

-👋 Hi, I’m @Roberto14
+- 👋 Hi, I’m @Roberto14
-👀 I’m interested in Javascript, NodeJS and React.
+- 👀 I’m interested in Javascript, NodeJS and React
-🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning AWS
-📫 How to reach me? robertojesus.me/about
+- 📫 How to reach me? robertojesus.me/about

 <!---
 Roberto14/Roberto14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.